jameshughes89/cs102/src/site/asn3.rst

 .. warning::

-    When you open the project, IntelliJ may notify you about a missing JDK.
-If this is the case, simply select the download link in the notification.
+    Java may say that it cannot find JUnit.
+If this happens, you need to add JUnit to the project.
+Simply follow the first few steps of :doc:`Topic 6's aside on testing </topic6-testing>`.

 Part 0 --- Read the Assignment